boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    capabilities, the NF vendor reference designs, as well as service provider or even legal requirements.

-Specifically, the actual mapping is a design choice of service operators that may a function of, e.g., the number of instantiated slices, requested services, or local engineering capabilities and guidelines.
+Specifically, the actual mapping is a design choice of service operators that may be a function of, e.g., the number of instantiated slices, requested services, or local engineering capabilities and guidelines.
 However, operators should carefully consider means to ease slice migration strategies (e.g., move from 1-to-1 mapping to N-to-1).

 ##  First 5G Slice versus Subsequent Slices